djdarland/darland_philosophy/README.md

 The 2nd I will do later - it is more compact & eligant.
 It will be able to handle any number of arguments.

+All above done.

+I've worked out Quine's case from pp. 145-146 of Word & Object.
+And more.

+Everything is still very early on.